hallpaz/3dsystems20/docs/project.md.md

 ### Differentiable Rendering

 Differentiable Rendering is not a technique but a whole field focused in rendering a 3D scene using a differentiable pipeline allowing gradients to flow back and forth 3D objects and images.
-This is a great way to join computer graphics and computer vision problems and
+This is a great way to join computer graphics and computer vision problems and to train self supervised models.
+A good work to understand the idea behind this